2019–20 Milton Keynes Dons F.C. season

-The 2019–20 season was Milton Keynes Dons' 16th season in their existence, and the club's first season back in League One following promotion from League Two at the end of the 2018–19 season.
+Milton Keynes Dons played their 16th season in 2019–20, which was the club's first season back in League One following promotion from League Two at the end of the 2018–19 season.
 Along with competing in League One, the club also competed in the FA Cup, EFL Cup and EFL Trophy.

 Fixtures were suspended on 13 March 2020 due to the COVID-19 pandemic.
 Clubs later voted to end the season prematurely with immediate effect on 9 June 2020, with the final table decided upon by an unweighted points-per-game system resulting in the club finishing the season in 19th place.

 The season covered the period from 1 July 2019 to 30 June 2020.